sammcj/smcleod/_posts/2015-02-15-xenserver-ssds--vm-storage-performance.md

 ---
 layout: post
-title: XenServer, SSDs & VM Storage Performance
+title: 'XenServer, SSDs & VM Storage Performance'
 categories: []
-tags: [ops,storage,ssd]
+tags: [ops, storage, ssd]
 published: True
-excerpt_separator: <!--more-->
-image:
-  feature:
-  credit:
-  creditlink:
 ---

-## Intro
+##Intro

 At Infoxchange we use XenServer as our Virtualisation of choice.
 There are many reasons for this including: